What is live-in care?

-Who can benefit from a live-in carer?
+Who can benefit from a live-in care in Deal?

 We hand-pick our carers who go through a long interview process to ensure that we only supply you with the best carers in the UK.
 Some of our care recipients require a short period of assistance, perhaps after surgery, where our carers will provide help with cleaning, shopping, cooking and medication.

 Companion care can be a great option throughout the day while you are at work.
 Some families use our services when they go on holiday, to provide a short period of respite care without interrupting your loved one’s daily routine.